sunilmore690/react-store-context/README.md

 import React from 'react'

-import { StoreProvider } from "react-store-context";
+import { StoreProvider } from "react-global-context-store";

 import Counter from './Counter'